DanielMartensson/STM32-Computer/README.md

 # Errata

-In order to make sure that the `OpenSTLinux` will work on `STM32MP151XXAC` processor, one must do the following
+In order to make sure that the `OpenSTLinux` or `STM32-OS` will work on `STM32MP15XXAC` processor, one must do the following

 ## Change the `kernel/trace/trace.c`

-One huge problem inside `OpenSTLinux` is that the workqueue `eval_map_wq` contains important initial calls for devices such as `STPMIC`.
+One huge problem inside `linux kernel` is that the workqueue `eval_map_wq` contains important initial calls for devices such as `STPMIC`.
 When that workqueue is destoryed, the linux kernel halts, without any errors.
 I belive that it destroys the communication to the `STPMIC`.
 Not sure, becuase it's very difficullt to debug this thing using `UART`.

 But to solve that issue, then comment `destroy_workqueue(eval_map_wq);`.
 It's not a standard way to do this.
 The problem lies on STMicroelectronics to make sure that the workqueue do not destroy important devices, which now, it currently doing.